jscoq/jscoq/README.md

   For the second step, edit the `config.mk` file to select the packages you want to install, and call `./build.sh` again.

-  A patch optimizing mathcomp loading times can be found in the patch folder, highly recommended.
+  A patch optimizing mathcomp loading times can be found in the `etc/patch` folder, it is highly recommended.

 ## Commit tag conventions [work in progress]: